rrousselGit/riverpod/README.md

 Until it is certain that [Riverpod] is a better way of doing things and that the community likes it, [provider] will still be maintained.

+# Roadmap

+- FutureChangeNotifier
+- FutureStateNotifier
+- AutoDispose
+- overrideForSubtree AutoDispose
+- Dartdoc for all public APIs
+- review all public APIs
+- README for all packages
+- debugFillProperties
+- Selector
+- CI

+Marvel example:

+- Write tests for everything
+- publish it on the web
+- handle errors (out of calls/day, no configurations)
+- Added to doc

+riverpod.dev

+- Combining providers
+- Filtering rebuilds
+- Testing (without flutter, mocking FutureProvider)
+- How it works

 [provider]: https://github.com/rrousselGit/provider
 [riverpod]: https://github.com/rrousselGit/river_pod